Ralph Benjamin: NATO

-During the fifties and sixties he was a leading member of national Advanced Computer Techniques Project and in 1961 he was acting international chairman NATO "Von Karman" studies on "Man and Machine" and "Command and Control".
+During the fifties and sixties he was a leading member of the national Advanced Computer Techniques Project and in 1961 he was acting international chairman NATO "Von Karman" studies on "Man and Machine" and "Command and Control".

 From 1961 to 1964 he was Head of Research and Deputy Director, Admiralty Surface Weapons Establishment then in 1964 he became Chief Scientist Admiralty Underwater Weapons Establishment (AUWE), combined with Director, AUWE, and MoD Director Underwater Weapons R&D – posts he held until 1971.
-Original publications during this time resulted in a DSc and he published a textbook on "Modulation, Resolution and Signal processing" that was later unofficially translated into Russian.
+Original publications during this time resulted in a Doctorate of Science (DSc) and he published a textbook on "Modulation, Resolution and Signal processing" that was later unofficially translated into Russian.
 He also trained as a navy diver to better understand some of the challenges faced by the Royal Navy.

 GCHQ

 In 1971 he became Chief Scientist, Chief Engineer and Superintending Director at GCHQ where he stayed until 1982.
 He was responsible for fast-track Research, Development, Procurement, and Deployment and use of equipment and techniques for Signals Intelligence.
 During most of this time he was also Chief Scientific Advisor to the Intelligence Services and national Co-ordinator Intelligence R&D.

 At GCHQ, Benjamin played an important role in the original development of "non-secret cryptography", later independently discovered by Rivest, Shamir, and Adleman and termed public-key cryptography.